seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 Then, with your will, go on;
-We’ll along ourselves, and meet them at Philippi.
+We'll along ourselves, and meet them at Philippi.

 **BRUTUS**
 The deep of night is crept upon our talk,